turtle96/taskell/docs/UserGuide.md

 Step 5:	Type the relevant command in the command box and press <kbd>Enter</kbd> to execute it.<br>
 Step 6: Some example commands you can try:<br>
    * `list` : Displays all tasks
-   * `add` buy MA1101R textbook today : Adds a task called buy MA1101R textbook to be done by today.
+   * `add` buy MA1101R textbook today : Adds a task called buy MA1101R textbook to be done by today
    * `delete` 3 : Deletes the third task shown in the current list
    * `exit` : Exits the application <br>
 Refer to the [Features](#features) section below for details of each command.<br>